otto-de/api-guidelines/api-guidelines/async/semantics/event-structure/rules/must-prepare-consumers-to-consume-events-idempotently.md

 ---
-type: MUST
 id: R200002
 ---

-# prepare consumers to consume events idempotently
+# MUST prepare consumers to consume events idempotently

 Usually exactly-once delivery semantic is desired when it comes to messaging.
 In a distributed messaging system, exactly-once delivery is hard to achieve because of crashes that can occur on either producer or consumer side.